 This neighborhood is home to a vibrant and diverse community.
 The population is predominantly young, with a particularly high concentration of children and teenagers, both male and female.
 There is a lower proportion of middle-aged and elderly individuals living in the area.
 The neighborhood's racial and ethnic composition is diverse, with a significant Hispanic or Latino population, as well as a notable presence of American Indian and Alaska Native residents.
 The area also has a higher than average number of people of two or more races.

-The majority of the residents in this neighborhood speak languages other than English at home, with a particularly high number of seniors speaking Asian and Pacific Island languages.
+Few residents in this neighborhood speak languages other than English at home.
 Early morning work start times are more common here, with many residents beginning their workday before 6 am.

 The neighborhood is characterized by an abundance of multi-generational households, with a higher than average number of households with biological children and grandchildren.
-In terms of marital status, there is a higher number of separated men and women, and never-married men and women compared to the national average.
+In terms of marital status, there is a higher number of separated or never-married men and women when compared to the national average.

-Educational attainment in the area is quite varied, with a high number of residents having completed lower levels of education, such as nursery school or 9th to 12th grade without a diploma.
+Educational attainment in the area is low, with a high number of residents having completed lower levels of education, such as nursery school or 9th to 12th grade without a diploma.
 Higher levels of education, such as bachelor's degrees and beyond, are less common among residents.

 The neighborhood's economic landscape is marked by a higher proportion of households with annual incomes in the lower to middle range.
 A higher than average number of residents are living below the poverty level.
 Many residents in the area work in industries such as agriculture, forestry, fishing, and hunting, particularly among men and women.
 Additionally, there is a higher concentration of men and women employed in administrative and support and waste management services.

 Housing in the neighborhood is predominantly renter-occupied, with a larger proportion of smaller units, such as one- and two-bedroom apartments.
-Vacant housing units for migrant workers are also notably more common in the area.
 The neighborhood has a higher proportion of residents spending a significant portion of their income on housing costs, with many households spending over 30% of their income on housing.

 The neighborhood is characterized by a strong reliance on smartphones, with many households using them as their primary computing device.
 Internet access in the area is varied, with a higher number of households having cellular data plans or no internet access at all, while broadband subscriptions are less common.